bobooski/SpartanWebhooks/README.md

 ## Build Instructions
 - Clone the repository
-- Use the command `gradlew clean shadowJar` to build
+- Use the command `gradlew clean build` to build
 - The outputted JAR will be in the `{projectRoot}/build/libs` folder by default